 A table or graph is given and all the questions are asked based on the data in the table.
 The questions may be in the Numeric Entry type or in the Multiple-choice type.
 There are approximately 25 questions in each section.
 Calculus and its application form 50% of the questions.
 Algebra and number theory form 25% of the questions and the rest 25% questions are from other areas of mathematics.
 The areas of mathematics given above are just an indicator of the topics tested.
 Any mathematics topic at the undergraduate level may be tested.

-The GRE math is scored on a 130 - 170 score range, with an increment of 1 point.
+The math section is scored on a 130 - 170 score range, with an increment of 1 point.
 The scores are based on the number of correct answers in the two sections.
 The second section is selected by the computer based on your performance in the first section.
 All questions within a section carry equal scores.
 A raw score is given based on the performance in the two sections.
 A process called equating converts the raw score to a scaled score.
-This equating is done to negate the minor variations in the difficulty level of the various editions of the GRE.
+This equating is done to negate the minor variations in the difficulty level of the various editions of the test.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for